 Enumerations Updated in Release 1.13

-Enumerations

-Updated in Release 1.13

 POS for .NET makes extensive use of enumerations, which serves several purposes.
 Enumerations force both the application and its Device Service Object to use in-bounds parameters.
 This method of type checking helps avoid bugs that result from out-of-bounds parameters or from passing return values.

 In addition, the use of enumerations eliminates the need for a large list of constants in the name space.
-Best practices for a library development requires range validation for constant data types, something that is automatically provided by using enumerations.
+Best practices for a library development require range validation for constant data types, something that is automatically provided by using enumerations.

 Note that there are cases where the range of acceptable enumeration values is bound; however, the individual number of choices can be quite large.
 An example is the timeout parameter.
 The possible values are -1 through the size of an Int32.
 The value of -1 is interpreted as “wait forever” and all values from 0 through the size of an Int32 represent the number of milliseconds before a timeout error occurs.
 Best practices in this case would be to use a constant (such as -1) to define “wait forever” and to use an Int32 value for the non-wait condition.

 The following pages contain a table showing the current OPOS reference implementation constant definitions and the corresponding POS for .NET enumerations.
-This table was updated in version 1.12 of the specification to reflect the naming replacement of “RSS” barcodes with “GS1 DataBar” for the POSPrinter and Scanner device categories.